The beginning of salt mining in Berchtesgaden

 Founding of the current Salt Mine

-In 1517, the Petersberg gallery is struck, thereby founding the Salt Mine Berchtesgaden by Prince-Provost Gregor.
+In 1517, the Petersberg gallery is struck, and the Salt Mine Berchtesgaden was founded by Prince-Provost Gregor Rainer.
 The brine created here is initially channelled to the Schellenberg Salt Works.
 In 1564, the Frauenreuth Salt Works initiates operations in Berchtesgaden.

 A Bavarian political issue